David Lang (composer): Early life and education

 Lang was born in Los Angeles, California.
 Lang is of Jewish descent.
 In his youth he played trombone.
 After completing his undergraduate degree at Stanford University, he went to the University of Iowa; he says, "There was a teacher in composition at the University of Iowa named Martin Jenni, and he had come to Stanford as a leave replacement to teach for a semester.
 And I just thought he was amazing.
 He knew a lot of stuff that I'd never heard of before.
 So when I thought about grad school, I went to Iowa.
 I was happy I did.
 It was really a kind of golden age.
 I really loved it."

 Lang went on to earn a Doctorate of Musical Arts at Yale University in 1989.
 In addition to Jenni, his teachers have included Henri Lazarof, Lou Harrison, Richard Hervig, Jacob Druckman, Hans Werner Henze, and Martin Bresnick.
 Together with Julia Wolfe and Michael Gordon, Lang co-founded Bang on a Can in 1987.
 In 2008 he joined the Yale School of Music composition faculty.
-In 2016 he was welcomed to the Institute for Advanced Study as the Institute's Artist in Residence, a position he holds to this day.
+In 2016 he became the artist-in-residence at the Institute for Advanced Study.